 The DNS Manager, often your domain name registrar will tell the browser that example.com’s nameserver value is ns.host.com and ns.host.com is hosted with The Web Host Company.

 Since the browser now has the nameserver information about the domain example.com, the browser then communicates with the network which host and manage the ns.host.com.
 It would be the server which you choose to host your website files for the domain example.com.

 At this point, the browser will fetch all the requested and allowed files to display the website via the browser’s window.

 Don’t worry, all of these processes will happen in a few milliseconds.
 That means you can easily Change name server in GoDaddy.

 Now let’s change the nameserver of your domain name.

 Login to Your Godaddy Account

 Since you register your domain from Godaddy, you need to login to your Godaddy account to change the nameserver.
 Don’t worry; it will not take more than a minute.

-Mostly you will be landed to your My Products section.
-There you will see your registered domain listed.
+As soon as you logged in, mostly you will be landed to your My Products section.
+There you will see your registered domains listed.

-Now click on the DNS buttons of your domain name which we are going to change the nameserver value.
+Now click on the DNS button of your domain name, which we are going to change the nameserver value.